Investments growth icon

 What happens to your ISA at the end of the tax-year?

-Your ISA will remain open at the end of the tax-year, and you’ll continue to earn tax-free interest on any money held in the account.
+Your ISA will remain open at the end of the tax-year, and you’ll continue to earn interest on any money held in the account free from income tax.

 However, the end of the tax-year can be a popular time for providers to launch new, competitive accounts or increase their rates as they seek custom from savers looking to use up the last of their allowance before it resets.
 You therefore may want to consider opening a new account or transferring your ISA if you find a more attractive deal.